Bhavani075/LDMS_oracle/README.md

 4: PLSQL block to change salary

-5: PLSQL block to transfer department by using staging table, cursors and exception handling
+5: PLSQL block to transfer employee to another department by using staging table, cursors and exception handling

-6: PLSQL function to return the salary of the employee
+6: PLSQL function to return the salary of an employee

-7: PLSQL procedure to fetch employee details for respective departments
+7: PLSQL procedure to show all employees for a department

-8: SQL query to fetch total salary of employees by department
+8: SQL query to show the total of employee salary for a department